Adobe Photoshop Tutorials, Tips and Tricks

 Photoshop Tip: When coloring line art in Photoshop, the easiest way to do it is to apply the color on layers underneath the line art and use the Multiply blending mode for the layer with the line art itself.
 The multiply blending mode causes all the blank white areas to behave as if they were transparent while leaving the black alone.
 This allows the color on the layers below to show through while retaining the black lines.
 The advantage here is that this saves us the trouble of erasing the white.

 Now take the wand and check somewhere inside the neck region of the dragon for starters.
 This will give you a nice selection that will include almost all of dragon's body.
 The only thing missing from the selection is the dragon's eye, claws, fangs and the two legs on the opposite side.
 We're going to color eye, fangs and claws separately, so don't worry about them for now.
 However, we do want to add the two other legs to the selection.
 So hold down the Shift key and click on the missing parts to add them to the current selection.
 You will have to click on a number of small areas, particularly around the toes to get all the portions that are part of the body (but don't select the claws themselves).
-Photoshop Tip: When making selections is tight areas, use the Zoom Tool to zoom in close so you clearly see the areas that need to be selected and can then use the wand to precisely select those areas.
+Photoshop Tip: When making selections is tight areas, use the Zoom Tool

 |